 Packaging waste statistics

-In 2017, 174 kg of packaging waste was generated per inhabitant in the EU (varying from 64 kg per inhabitant in Croatia and 231 kg per inhabitant in Luxembourg).
+In 2018, packaging waste generated was estimated at 174 kg per inhabitant in the EU (varying from 67.8 kg per inhabitant in Croatia and 227.5 kg per inhabitant in Germany).

 This article shows recent statistics on packaging waste in the 27 European Union (EU) Member States and some non-member countries.
-In particular, it summarises the developments during the 2007–2017 period for which official reporting on packaging waste for all EU Member States was implemented.
-Information and data are based on the Directive 2004/12/EC which lays down the recycling and recovery targets.
+In particular, it summarises the developments during the 2008–2018 period for which official reporting on packaging waste for all EU Member States was implemented.
+Information and data are based on the Directive 94/62/EC (consolidated text), which lays down the recycling and recovery targets.
 The Directive aims at providing a high level of environmental protection and harmonising national measures concerning the management of packaging and packaging waste.

 Waste generation by packaging material

 Figure 3 depicts the development of the quantity of waste generated per inhabitant, by main waste materials.
-The total waste generation of packaging materials per inhabitant in the EU in 2007 was 161.9 kg.
+The total waste generation of packaging materials per inhabitant in the EU in 2008 was 161.6 kg.
 After the economic crisis in 2008 the total waste generation dropped to 149.9 kg per inhabitant in 2009.
-Compared with the total volume of generated packaging waste per inhabitant in 2007, the total volume per inhabitant in 2017 increased by 11.9 kg.
-It peaked at the highest level for the entire period at 173.8 kg per inhabitant in 2017.
+Compared with the total volume of generated packaging waste per inhabitant in 2008, the total volume per inhabitant in 2018 increased by 12.4 kg, reaching a peak at 174.0 kg per inhabitant.<image zoom="100">

 Figure 4 shows the evolution of the volume of all packaging waste per inhabitant generated, recovered and recycled.
-In comparison to the previous year, the amount of packaging waste generated in 2017 rose by 2.9 %; packaging waste recycled and packaging waste recovered both increased by 2.8 % respectively.
-While for the 2007–2017 period the amount of packaging waste generated increased by 7.4 %, both recycling (+22.5 %) and recovery (+18.8 %) volumes in 2017 were significantly higher than in 2007.
-However, both volumes experienced also a short reduction during the 2008 -2009 economic slump.
+In comparison to the previous year, the amount of packaging waste generated in 2018 slightly increased by 0.1 %; packaging waste recycled and packaging waste recovered both decreased by 1.6 % and 0.8 % respectively.
+While for the 2008–2018 period the amount of packaging waste generated increased by 7.7 %, both recycling (+18.2 %) and recovery (+18.0 %) volumes in 2018 were significantly higher than in 2018.
+However, both volumes experienced also a short reduction during the 2008–2009 economic slump.<image zoom="100">

-Figure 5 shows the corresponding evolution of the recycling and recovery rates during 2007–2017.
-In the EU, the recycling rate of packaging waste went up from 59.1 % in 2007 to 67.5 % in 2017.
+Figure 5 shows the corresponding evolution of the recycling and recovery rates during 2008–2018.
+In the EU, the recycling rate of packaging waste went up from 60.4 % in 2008 to 66.3 % in 2018.
 The recycling rate and the recovery rate evolved in parallel.
-The recovery rate including incineration at waste incineration plants with energy recovery rose from 73.8 % in 2007 to 81.7 % in 2017.
+The recovery rate including incineration at waste incineration plants with energy recovery rose from 73.8 % in 2008 to 80.9 % in 2018.<image zoom="100">

 Generation and recycling per inhabitant

 The total amounts of packaging waste generated and recycled are compiled from all packaging materials: ‘glass’, ‘paper and cardboard’, ‘metal’, ‘plastic’, ‘wood’ and ‘others’.
-Figure 7 gives an overview of the data reported by the EU Member States in 2017 on generation and recycling of packaging per inhabitant.
-There were 13 EU Member States with amounts of packaging waste generated per inhabitant of more than 150 kg.
-In 2017, Croatia and Bulgaria reported the EU’s lowest amounts of generated and recycled packaging waste, showing generation per inhabitant of 63.9 kg and 64.1 kg and recycling per inhabitant of 34.0 kg and 42.0 kg respectively.
-On the other hand, Luxembourg (230.9 kg/inhabitant), Germany (226.5 kg/inhabitant), Italy (217.4 kg/inhabitant) and Ireland (216.0 kg/inhabitant) reported the highest amounts of packaging waste generated in 2017.
-Germany, Luxembourg, Italy and the Netherlands also reported the highest amounts of packaging material recycled (158.3 kg/inhabitant; 155.0 kg/inhabitant; 145.9 kg/inhabitant; 143.1 kg/inhabitant respectively) in 2017.
+Figure 6 gives an overview of the data reported by the EU Member States, the United Kingdom and the EEA/EFTA countries in 2018 on generation and recycling of packaging per inhabitant.
+There were 12 EU Member States with amounts of packaging waste generated per inhabitant of more than 150 kg in 2018.
+Croatia and Bulgaria reported the EU’s lowest amounts of generated and recycled packaging waste, showing generation per inhabitant of 67.8 kg and 70.8 kg and recycling per inhabitant of 39.6 kg and 43.0 kg respectively.
+On the other hand, Germany (227.5 kg/inhabitant), Luxembourg (224.0 kg/inhabitant), Italy (211.2 kg/inhabitant) and Ireland (208.1 kg/inhabitant) reported the highest amounts of packaging waste generated in 2018.
+Luxembourg, Germany and Italy also reported the highest amounts of packaging material recycled (159.0 kg/inhabitant; 155.8 kg/inhabitant and 140.1 kg/inhabitant respectively) in 2018.<image zoom="100">

 The Packaging Waste Directive sets the following targets: a minimum of 60 % recovery rate (including waste incineration); between 55 % and 80 % of packaging waste to be recycled; with minimum rates of 60 % for glass, paper and cardboard; 50 % for metals; 22.5 % for plastics; and 15 % for wood.

-The recovery and recycling rates for all packaging waste in 2017 of the EU Member States, the United Kingdom and the EEA/EFTA countries are shown in Table 1.
-According to these rates, Finland held the highest recovery rate of 112.1 %, the rate of more than 100 % can be explained by storage and following this treatment of waste generated in former years.
-Belgium has the highest recycling rate of 83.8 %.
+The recovery and recycling rates of all packaging waste in 2018 of the EU Member States, the United Kingdom and the EEA/EFTA countries are shown in Table 1.
+According to these rates, Finland held the highest recovery rate of 114.6 %, the rate of more than 100 % can be explained by storage and following this treatment of waste generated in former years.
+Belgium has the highest recycling rate of 85.3 %.<image zoom="100">

-Figure 8 shows the recycling rate for all packaging waste for the EU Member States, the United Kingdom and EEA/EFTA countries in 2017.
+Figure 8 shows the recycling rate of all packaging waste for the EU Member States, the United Kingdom and EEA/EFTA countries in 2018.
 The recycling covers material recycling and other forms of recycling (e.g. organic recycling).
-The target of 55 % recycled packaging waste was met by all Member States, except Estonia (54.0 %), Croatia (53.3 %), Hungary (49.7 %) and Malta (35.6 %).
+The target of 55 % recycled packaging waste was met by all Member States, except Hungary (46.1 %) and Malta (35.6 %, 2017 data).<image zoom="100">

-Figure 9 shows the recycling rate for plastic packaging waste for the EU Member States, the United Kingdom and EEA/EFTA countries in 2017.
-The recycling rate covers only material recycling and no other forms of recycling, i.e. exclusively material that is recycled back into plastics.
+Figure 9 shows the recycling rate of plastic packaging waste for the EU Member States, the United Kingdom and EEA/EFTA countries in 2018.
+The recycling rate includes only material recycling and no other forms of recycling, i.e. exclusively material that is recycled back into plastics.

-The target of 22.5 % recycled plastic packaging waste was met by all Member States, except Malta (19.2 %).
-Lichtenstein also did not reach the target with 18.3 %.
+The target of 22.5 % recycled plastic packaging waste was met by all Member States, except Malta (19.2 %, 2017 data).
+Liechtenstein also did not reach the target with 21.4 %.

-The recovery rate for all packaging waste of 60 % which should be achieved by all EU Member States and EEA/EFTA countries in 2017 is shown in Figure 10, together with the performance of each country.
-The recovery covers energy recovery, other forms of recovery, incineration at waste incinerators with energy recovery and total recycling.
-The recovery rates in Croatia (53.3 %) and Malta (35.6 %) were below the target of 60 %.
+Figure 10 shows the recovery rate of all packaging waste in 2018.
+All EU Member States and EEA/EFTA countries should achieved the target of 60 %.
+Recovery includes energy recovery from packaging waste, other forms of recovery and total recycling.
+The recovery rates in Croatia (58.4 %) Hungary (55.1 %) and Malta (35.6 %, 2017 data) were below the target of 60 %.<image zoom="100">

 - The recycling and recovery rates have increased steadily over the ten-year period.